victor-istomin/c-with-crosses/content/posts/templates-are-easy.md

 * Line #1: a [parameter pack](https://en.cppreference.com/w/cpp/language/parameter_pack) is declared with an obvious syntax.
 A parameter pack is _is a template parameter that accepts __zero or more__ template arguments_.
 * Line #2: 'Args&&... args' is a forwarding reference to a pack.
 * Line #4: a special `sizeof...` that is evaluated at a compile-time to a number of pack's arguments.
-* Line #5: an obvious way to use.
+* Line #9: an obvious way to use.
-* Line #6 may be unobvious, but still correct: a pack of zero arguments is provided.
+* Line #10 may be unobvious, but still correct: a pack of zero arguments is provided.

 ### Parameter pack expansion and recursive functions

 Function arguments may contain a regular parameter alongside a parameter pack.
 For recursive functions, it provides a convenient way to break the recursion once the parameter pack is empty.
 Consider the `makeString(T&& first, Rest&&... rest)` in pseudocode:
  * `Rest` has parameters: `return makeString(first) + makeString(rest...);`.
  * `Rest` is an empty parameter pack: `return makeString(first)`;

+While the pseudocode above demonstrates the idea, it does not apply to our code as-is: `makeString(T&& first, Rest&&... rest)` accepts one or more parameters.
+Since we already have a set of single-parameter implementations, an empty-pack call will be ambiguous.
+The solution is constraining the variadic overload to accept at least two parameters.

 Here is an approach from the past: a recursive function `makeString(First&& first, Second&& second, Rest&&... rest)` accepts at least two parameters plus an optional variadic pack.
 It converts the first parameter to a string and calls `makeString(second, rest...)` recursively.
 Once the `rest...` pack is empty, it expands to a non-recursive `makeString(second)` call.